-Anyone who's ever attended a summer camp knows it's a unique experience.
-The apprehension of being away from your family, the excitement of relative independence, the prospect of meeting new friends, and the exciting activities you undertake make sure of that.
+Summer camp is a unique experience.
+There's the apprehension of being away from your family, the excitement of relative independence, the prospect of meeting new friends, and the exciting activities you undertake to ensure that.

-As a result, the summer camp concept has made for a wide variety of very different movies – some of which present the experience as joyful, others not so much.
+As a result, the summer camp concept has made for a wide variety of movies- some presenting the experience as joyful, others not so much.

-In this piece, we'll take you through a dozen of the finest summer camp movies that ever graced the silver screen.
+This list will take you through a dozen of the finest summer camp movies that have ever graced the silver screen.

 1. Friday The 13th (1980, Directed by Sean S. Cunningham)